linode/docs/docs/products/tools/marketplace/guides/couchbase-cluster/index.md

 ## Next Steps

-Now that your Couchbase Enterprise Server One-Click Cluster has been deployed, contact [Couchbase Support](https://www.couchbase.com/pricing/) to activate your license on Akamai Connected Cloud before using the cluster for testing, quality assurance, or in production.
+Now that your Couchbase Enterprise Server One-Click Cluster has been deployed, contact [Couchbase Support](https://www.couchbase.com/pricing/) to activate your license on this newly deployed cluster before using the cluster for testing, quality assurance, or in production.
 An active Enterprise License is required for any use other than solely for internal development use or evaluation of the software.

 ### More Information